ysanajong/ysanajong.github.io/books/index.md

 - The Subtle Art of Not Giving A F*ck by Mark Manson
 - Charles Duhigg - The Power of Habit
 - Thomas Erikson - Surrounded by Bad Bosses and Lazy Employees
-- Winti Academia - Kenneth Babel Vers
+- Winti Academia - Kenneth Babel Vers (NL)
-- Peter Gillis: massa is kassa
+- Peter Gillis: massa is kassa (NL)
 - Start with Why - Simon Sinek